iansinnott/iansinnott.github.io/_posts/2014-01-07-using-keyremap4macbooks-private-xml.md

 KeyCode::<key to fire when pressed and released quickly>
 ```

 For example, the Shift keys are essential when typing, but we never tap them once once quickly.
 They are always held down as modifiers for other keys.
-This means each Shift key&#8217;s &#8216;tap&#8217; state is essentially wasted.
+This means each Shift key's &#8216;tap' state is essentially wasted.
 We can utilize this and remap anything we want to that tap, all while preserving Shifts most essential functionality.

 What you would want to map to Shift is up to you.
 Steve Losh recommends mapping `(` and `)` to left and right Shift respectively.
-I totally agree that parentheses are vital when programming and should be easily accessible, but since I&#8217;ve already reversed my numbers and symbols it&#8217;s actually quite easy for me to hit `(` and `)` where they are.
-I also like being able to type them both in one quick rolling motion, since many function calls don&#8217;t take arguments and look like this: `someFunction()`.
+I totally agree that parentheses are vital when programming and should be easily accessible, but since I've already reversed my numbers and symbols it's actually quite easy for me to hit `(` and `)` where they are.
+I also like being able to type them both in one quick rolling motion, since many function calls don't take arguments and look like this: `someFunction()`.

 So instead of parentheses, I decided to map `{` and `}`.
 When writing function definitions or conditional statements these symbols are prevalent in many languages, but they are also very useful outside of coding.
 On Mac OSX, `Command + {` and `Command + }` are assigned to switching tabs in most apps (Sublime, Terminal, Chrome, etc).
 So now I can hold Command and hit either left or right shift to navigate my tabs in Chrome (of which there are about 40 at any given time).

-So here&#8217;s what that mapping looks like:
+So here's what that mapping looks like:

 ```
 <autogen>